Jetniksyla/Weather_API/README.md

   - Quickly check the weather for popular cities like New York, Puerto Rico, and more.

 - **Responsive Design:**

   - Ensures a seamless experience across various devices.

 ## How to Use:

 1. **Access:**

-   - Open the City Weather Explorer in your web browser.
+   - Open the Weather Forecast Explorer in your web browser.

 2. **Search:**